goschtl/zope/z3c.skin.pagelet/trunk/README.txt

-This package provides the pagelet implementation
+This package provides a base skin for people wanting to develop pagelet-based applications.